Counterfactual Forecasting for Panel Data: Additional details of simulation studies in Sec.

-\textit{Generative models.} We describe the three DGPs as follows-- \begin{enumerate} \item \textbf{DGP-1 (Purely autoregressive process).} The factors are generated from an AR(1) process as $F_t = 0.5 F_{t-1} + \eta_t$ with $\eta_t \overset{\iid}{\sim} \normal{0}{(0.5)^2}$. \item \textbf{DGP-2 (Autoregressive process with quadratic component).} The factors are generated as a sum of quadratic function $F_t^{(1)} = 2t^2/T^2$ and the AR(1) component $F_{t}^{(2)}$ as DGP-1. \item \textbf{DGP-3 (ARMA process and quadratic component).} The quadratic component $F_t^{(1)}$ of the factors are generated similar to DGP-2.
+\item \textbf{DGP-2 (Autoregressive process with quadratic component).} The outcomes are generated from the one-factor model of DGP-1.
+The factors are generated as a sum of quadratic function $F_t^{(1)} = 2t^2/T^2$ and the AR(1) component $F_{t}^{(2)}$ as DGP-1, i.e. $F_t = F_t^{(1)} + F_t^{(2)}$.
+The observation mechanism is simultaneous adoption.

+\item \textbf{DGP-3 (ARMA process and quadratic component).} The outcomes are generated from the one-factor model of DGP-1.
+The quadratic component $F_t^{(1)}$ of the factors are generated similar to DGP-2.
 The autpregressive moving average component i.e. ARMA(1,1) has the following generative model: